 WHAT WILL YOU PROMISE A STUDENT-ATHLETE IF HE COMES TO CABRILLO?

 MARCOPULOS: "What first comes to mind is what I will NOT promise.
 I will not ever promise a recruit playing time....ever.
 They are promised zero minutes.
 They will earn whatever amount of playing time they get.
 However, what I will promise is the following: One, I promise that they will go to class each and everyday.
-I will not promise that they will graduate even though we have had only one player who completed all four semesters with us not graduate.
-In my Nineteen years of collegiate coaching I have only coached five student-athletes who did not graduate who finished their eligibility.
+I will not promise that they will graduate even though we have had only four players who have completed all four semesters with us not graduate.
+In my twenty-five years of collegiate coaching I have only coached eight student-athletes who did not graduate who finished their eligibility.
 I promise they will attend and be in an atmosphere that will be conducive to attaining a degree.
 Second, I promise they will be a much better player when they leave Cabrillo than when they came.
 They will work harder on their game and be in better shape than they have ever been in their life.
 They will be coached everyday.
 Lastly, I promise they will be better people when they leave us than when they came.
 Not because they are hanging around me everyday, although I intend to have a very positive impact on their life, but because I will surround them with teammates that are good people.
 It stands to reason that if one is surrounded with good people, people of character, then it will impact one in a positive way.
 Clearly, the opposite is true as well.
 Our teams are recruited based in large part on an individuals character."

 "Go to class, get better, be a better person.
 Other than that.
 I promise no promises."